edrubin/EC525S19/README.md

 ## Lecture slides

 *Note:* The linked slides (below) are `.html` files that will only work properly if you are connected to the internet.
 If you're going off grid (camping + metrics?), grab the PDFs.
 You'll miss out on gifs and interactive plots, but the equations will actually show up.
+I've removed the within-slide (incremental) pauses in the *(no pause)* slides.

 **[Lecture 01: Research + R + You = 💖](https://raw.githack.com/edrubin/EC525S19/master/NotesLecture/01ResearchR/01ResearchR.html)**